nabil-repo/NFTix/README.md

 ### For Attendees
 1. Connect your wallet
 2. Browse available events
-3. Purchase NFT tickets with ETH
+3. Purchase NFT tickets with STT
 4. View tickets in "My Tickets"
 5. Use QR codes for event check-in
 ### For Secondary Market